ankitects/anki-manual/src/editing.md

 Decks are designed to divide your content up into broad categories that you wish to study separately, such as English, Geography, and so on.
-You may be tempted to create lots of little decks to keep your content organized, such as "my geography book chapter 1”, or "food verbs”, but this is not recommended, for the following reasons:
+You may be tempted to create lots of little decks to keep your content organized, such as "my geography book chapter 1", or "food verbs", but this is not recommended, for the following reasons:

 - Lots of little decks mean you end up reviewing cards in a